Dan503/mq-scss/README.md

 @import '../node_modules/mq-scss/mq';
 ````````````

-`$mq-ems` defines if the media query mixin should bother doing conversions or not
+**$mq-ems** defines if the media query mixin should bother doing conversions or not.

-`$mq-em-base` defines the base value that the media query uses for doing it's em conversion calculations.
+**$mq-em-base** defines the base value that the media query uses for doing it's em conversion calculations.

 ##Defining breakpoints